Quick Answer

 Outdated firmware can be a hidden source of delays.
 Smart home manufacturers release updates to improve performance, fix bugs, and patch security holes.
 Take a few minutes to check your smart home hub, bulbs, sensors, and connected devices for available updates.

-Staying current keeps your system fast—and secure.
+Staying current keeps your system fast and secure.

-3. Standardize Your Smart Home Protocols
+3. Use Compatible Smart Home Protocols

 Running a mix of Wi-Fi, Zigbee, Z-Wave, and Bluetooth devices?
 That’s a common cause of inconsistent performance.
 Z-Wave and Zigbee tend to offer more reliable communication because they form dedicated, mesh-based networks that don’t compete with your Wi-Fi.